npm/rfcs/accepted/0000-audit-find-unmaintained.md

  fixes, pull requests, and other features, but the primary package is still what's shown at the top of npmjs's repository.
    * In another RFC I intend to submit, I will suggest the ability to find forks and other packages, for use in place of packages flagged by audit unmaintained.

+ * My search for Prior art and alternatives was rather limited.